omeka/omeka-s-enduser/docs/modules/index.md

 ![Icons described above, from right to left: configure, activate and deactivate, install and uninstall](modulesfiles/moduleButtons.png)

 When a module has a new release, it will display on the browse page with a message in green stating "A new version of this module is available.
 Get the new version," with a link to the download page for the module.
+(See updating, below, for more information)

 ![File Sideload module row on the module browse page.
 Below the information about the module's version and function is the message quoted above, written in dark green text on a bright green highlight.](modulesfiles/moduleUpdatemsg.png)